natenka/pyneng-book-en/docs/source/book/21_textfsm/README.rst

     ['ID', 'Hop']
     [['1', '10.0.12.1'], ['2', '15.0.0.5'], ['3', '57.0.0.7'], ['4', '79.0.0.9']]

 Lines that match the described template are returned as a list of lists.
 Each element is a list that consists of two elements: hop number and IP address.

-Let’s sort out the content of script:
+Let's sort out the content of script:

 * traceroute - a variable that contains traceroute command output
 * ``template = open('traceroute.template')`` - content of TextFSM template file is read into a *template* variable